- Why Is HIIT Workout Considered Better Than Cardio?

 You can burn fat during and after a HIIT workout.
 This is because the high intensity during the HIIT workout is forcing your body to consume more oxygen to burn more calories.

-A study has shown (1), (2), your body continues to burn up to 250 calories for a few hours post workouts, thanks to the increase in metabolism caused by the EFOC (Effect Post Exercise Oxygen Consumption) effect.
+A study has shown (1), and (2), your body continues to burn up to 250 calories for a few hours post workouts, thanks to the increase in metabolism caused by the EFOC (Effect Post Exercise Oxygen Consumption) effect.

 HIIT is considered an efficient workout that can fit into any busy schedule.
 Imagine with the right type of HIIT workout, you can easily burn calories in 30 minutes compared to an hour of aerobic cardio workout.